Please find some Frequently Asked Questions about LUMI below.

 When will LUMI start to operate?

-LUMI will be installed in two phases: in the first phase, deployed during summer 2021, the CPU partition and storage systems were deployed.
+LUMI was be installed in two phases: in the first phase, deployed during summer 2021, the CPU partition and storage systems were deployed.

-The second installation phase towards the end of the year will bring LUMI to its full grandeur including the GPU partition.
+The second installation in spring/summer 2022 brought LUMI to its full grandeur including the GPU partition.

 Both installation phases will be concluded with short pilot and acceptance phases.
-So LUMI will be in full swing in early 2022 but the CPU partition will be available already earlier during autumn 2021.
+So LUMI will be in full swing in December 2022 but the CPU partition was available already earlier during autumn 2021.

 Where do I find high resolution images for media?